 Dr. Jin Sung is a licensed Chiropractor serving the Methuen community.

-Dr. Jin W. Sung has been in private practice for the past 23 years specializing in the management of chronic conditions both neurologically and metabolically.
+Dr. Jin W. Sung is a Fellow in Functional Neurology (FIBFN FN) and has been in private practice for the past 23 years specializing in the management of chronic conditions both neurologically and metabolically.
 His first 7 years of private practice were spent in New York City where he developed a practice focusing on acute musculoskeletal injuries.
 In 2004 Dr. Sung moved to Massachusetts and opened Functional Chiropractic, Inc in Methuen Massachusetts with the goal of developing the most technologically advanced clinic for the management of spinal disc related disorders and chronic metabolic conditions.
 Functional Chiropractic, Inc currently offers an array of services which includes non surgical spinal decompression therapy, chiropractic, massage therapy and many different physiotherapies.
 We also focus on chronic metabolic conditions such as thyroid disorders, diabetes, peripheral neuropathy, irritable bowel syndrome and chronic pain.
 Dr. Sung's goal is to offer patients the highest quality care with the newest advances in medical technology.

 Dr. Sung uses a "whole person approach".
 This approach to wellness means looking for underlying causes of any disturbance or disruption (which may or may not be causing symptoms at the time) and make whatever interventions and lifestyle adjustments that would optimize the conditions for normal function.
 Using this unique approach, Dr. Sung is able to help you to accelerate and/or maintain your journey to good health.

 Dr. Sung's pursuit for clinical excellence has led him on a journey to seek out the best post-graduate programs available to the profession.

 SELECTED POST-GRADUATE EDUCATION and CERTIFICATIONS